 Delivered one day a week, you will study a range of modules which enable you to explore key aspects of childhood.
-This course will help students develop problem solving, critical analysis and independent thinking skills.
+This course will help you develop problem solving, critical analysis and independent thinking skills.

 The University of Chichester is the awarding institution for this qualification.

-– You must have professional experience of working or volunteering in an early years setting (examples include a Nursery, Day care, Key Stage 1 or Reception class of a school, or as a childminder).
+– You must have professional experience of working or volunteering in an early years setting (examples include a Nursery, Day Care, Key Stage 1 or Reception class of a school, or as a Childminder).

-Students are expected to attend one day a week at College, alongside working in the sector.
+You are expected to attend one day a week at College, alongside working in the sector.

 You will explore psychological, sociological, global, cultural, economic and educational aspects of childhood.
 You will develop problem solving, critical analysis and independent thinking.
 You will be able to explore particular areas of interest with your Independent Project.